Feeling COVID-19 stress? Video games could be the cure, says USask computer scientist

 “When we’re feeling ‘down’, we can use video games to make us feel well enough to tackle things,” she said.

-In paper just published at CHI ’20, a major human-computer interaction conference, Mandryk and other USask computer scientists developed a new in-game social anxiety measure for multi-player online role-playing games.
+In a paper just published at CHI ’20, a major human-computer interaction conference, Mandryk and other USask computer scientists developed a new in-game social anxiety measure for multi-player online role-playing games.

 Mandryk’s team found that video gamers with social anxiety showed substantial mental health benefits from playing this inherently social genre of game—connecting more easily with others, feeling more socially competent, and perceiving the game world as less broken than the physical world.